 - Borderline Personality Disorder (BPD)

 Sometimes, a little jealousy can be a wake-up call that you need to change something for the better.
-It could also be a reminder to appreciate the relationship more.
+It could also be a reminder to appreciate your relationship more for what it actually is.
 That said, if it’s persistent, jealousy can lead to all sorts of negative complications, too.

 - Negative impact on the relationship